 So next time your child or adult son or daughter tells a tale that seems too tall, try to think about the brain based difference and see the bigger picture.
 Make enquiries, ask questions, investigate.
 Help them recall an incident instead of confronting them.

 One of the techniques a therapist suggested we use to help the maiden with her recall was to draw a cartoon like picture to find out what happened BEFORE the incident as well as AFTER, not just the actual incident.
 For instance, if there was an incident that happened during recess, we drew a picture of the incident.
 Then we worked backwards and forwards.
 This didn’t always help, but sometimes I was able to get the bigger picture.
 I also learned rather quickly to ask teachers for their perspective, before I made up my mind about an incident based on the report from the maiden.

 Here are some tips and strategies from FASD Network of Saskatchewan (Canada):

-In my younger years, one of the jobs I wanted to do “when I grew up” was be a detective, like Jim Rockford on the television show the Rockford Files.
+In my younger years, one of the jobs I wanted to do “when I grew up” was to be a detective, like Jim Rockford on the television show The Rockford Files.
 I guess in my own way I did.
 My investigative skills are highly developed since adopting the maiden!

 Come back tomorrow for another useful tip!